 All cars must be registered with the Department of Road Transport (RDW), and are subject to a motor vehicle tax (in Dutch) and other taxes including road tax.
 When driving, you must have the following with you at all times: a valid driving licence (rijbewijs), proof of third-party insurance (autoverzekering), vehicle registration (kentekenbewijs) and a certificate of ownership (tenaamstellingsbewijs).

-If you have your own car, motorbike or moped while living in the Netherlands, you are required to insure yourself against legal liability.
+If you have your own car, motorbike or moped while living in the Netherlands, you are required to have third-party insurance (WA-verzekering) to protect you from legal liability.
 You are then insured against damage you may cause with your vehicle.
 The damage to your vehicle is, however, not covered.
 You can supplement your third party insurance with all-risk cover (cascodekking).
 This provides insurance for the car itself but not its contents.
 Use this website to compare car insurances and prices (in Dutch).

-Two car sharing companies currently operate in Amsterdam, handy for shorter trips when you only need a car for a few hours.
-Registration in advance is required, check the Greenwheels and car2go sites for more information and rates.
+Several car sharing companies currently operate in Amsterdam, handy for shorter trips when you only need a car for a few hours.

-For a list of Expatcenter partners, including Transportation providers, please click here.
+For a list of IN Amsterdam partners, including transportation providers, please click here.